 Redraw sensor: Click this button to redraw the current sensor.
 The current area of interest will be deleted.
+ID sensor: define a numeric ID for the sensor.

-Sensor name: this name uniquely identifies the sensor, it is used to generate events to be sent for example to Al-Dash.
+Sensor name: this name uniquely identifies the sensor, it is used to generate events to be sent for example to AI-Dash.

-Crossing line pre confidence: confidence relative to the object before it crosses the line (pre alarm).
+Crossing line pre confidence: confidence relative to the object before it crosses the line ( pre alarm).